-The figure below depicts the taxonomy of individuals defined by the AlpineBits® DestinationData Ontology:
+The figure below depicts the taxonomy of named entity defined by the AlpineBits® DestinationData Ontology designed to represent the individuals and types present in the ontology's domain:

-All classes of individuals in the AlpineBits® DestinationData Ontology specialize Named Individual.
-Named Individual has the following properties: abstract, a short description of the individual; description, a description of the individual more thorough than an abstract; name, the name of the individual; short name, the short version of the name of the individual (e.g., an abbreviation); url, a link that leads to additional information regarding the individual.
+All classes of entities characterized by description information in the AlpineBits® DestinationData Ontology specialize Named Entity.
+Named Entity has the following properties: abstract, a short description of the individual; description, a description of the individual more thorough than an abstract; name, the name of the individual; short name, the short version of the name of the individual (e.g., an abbreviation); url, a link that leads to additional information regarding the individual.

-The additional classes of individuals in the figure above are described in the following sections.
+The additional classes of individuals and types in the figure above are described in the following sections.